-CRITICAL ACCOUNTING POLICIES AND SIGNIFICANT JUDGMENTS AND ESTIMATES
+CRITICAL ACCOUNTING POLICIES AND SIGNIFICANT JUDGMENTS AND ESTIMATES of America (GAAP).

-Our management's discussion and analysis of financial condition and results of operations is based on our unaudited consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
 The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
 On an ongoing basis, we evaluate these estimates and judgments.
 We base our estimates on historical experience and on various assumptions that we believe to be reasonable under the circumstances.
 These estimates and assumptions form the basis for making judgments about the carrying values of assets and liabilities and the recording of revenues and expenses that are not readily apparent from other sources.
 Actual results and experiences may differ materially from these estimates.
 In addition, our reported financial condition and results of operations could vary if new accounting standards are enacted that are applicable to our business.